allenhuffman/HauntedMansionTextAdventure/javascript/puzzles.md

 2. Access Master Gracey's Bedchamber - The door is locked.
 A key can be found by searching the key holder panel in the Servant's Chamber.
 (Clue: bell board mentions only one bell is not covered in dust.)
 3. Make the Seance Begin (Grandfather Clock) - The clock is stopped.
 Searching it will find a winding crank, which can be used to start the clock.
 It will advance to 13 o'clock and the seance will begin.
 (Clue: Seance Cirlce has a sign "be back at 13 o'clock" or a calendar can be found with "Seance 13 o'clock").
 4. Access the Graveyard from the Attic Ledge - A rope is needed to get down to the graveyard.
 The rope can be found by taking a ladder from the Library into the stretched stretching room and climbing it up to the cupola where the hanging body is.
 (Dependent on Stretching Room) (Clue: "You need something long to lower yourself down.")
-5. Access the Grand Hall Alcove (Pipe Organ) - Ghosts in the ballroom are not dancing.
-Instead, they are blocking the stairway.
-The pipe organists has nothing to play, so sheet music from the Music Room must be obtained and given to the organist.
-When he begins playing, the ghosts will leave the stairs to dance, allowing access to that upper level (dueling portraits room).
-(Clue: "The organist has nothing to play." and "The ghosts are bored and sitting on the stairway.")
+5. ✅ **IMPLEMENTED** - Access the Grand Hall Alcove (Pipe Organ) - Playing the pipe organ in the ballroom causes haunting music to echo through the mansion, opening a new doorway to the east and causing the ghostly organist to fade away peacefully.
+(Commands: PLAY ORGAN, USE ORGAN) - Uses advanced `modifyLocation` system to add exit from room 17 to 18 and hide the organist ghost.
 6. Hat Box Ghost - In the attic is a headless figure blocking the ledge/window.
 Giving him Madame Leota's head in the crystal ball will make him happy and move out of the way, allowing access to the ledge.
 (Clue: "You'd be angry too if you were missing a head.")
 7. TBD
 8. TBD